|Ephemeris Interploation and exposure calculation Visual Basic program (EphInterpolator)

 This allows positions to be worked out quickly and easily from an

 ephemeris.
 It was originally intended for when orbital elements were not

 readily obtainable (e.g. objects still on the NEOCP) so that accurate

-also when reducing measures with Astrometrica) to interpolate between
+also when reducing measures with Astrometrica, to accurately interpolate between ephemeris intervals.

-PA of motion using a second order interpolation method having added the
+PA of motion using a second order interpolation method for the specified

 A separate 'pad' can be undocked from the main form (visible to the

-top' window for ease of use when getting results into other software.
+top' window for ease of use when transferring values into other software.

 Pressing the blue "Astrometrica" button sends the calculated Speed

 and PA to Astrometrica and initiates the completion of the Astrometrica